apify/actor-scraper/cheerio-scraper/README.md

 Note that you don't have to use the **Pseudo-URLs** setting at all because you can completely control which pages the scraper will access by calling `context.enqueuePage()` from your [**Page function**](#page-function).

-## Page function
+### Page function
-Page function is a single JavaScript function that enables the user to control the Scraper's operation, manipulate the visited pages and extract data as needed.
+The Page function is a single JavaScript function that enables the user to control the Scraper's operation, manipulate the visited pages and extract data as needed.
 The code runs in Node.js 10.
 The function is invoked with a `context` object containing the following properties:

 ```js
 const context = {